gabriel-azion/doc-studies-mocks/blogposts/local-dev/en2.md

 ## Introduction

 [Azion CLI](https://www.azion.com/en/documentation/products/azion-cli/overview/) is an efficient tool for setting up local testing environments for edge functions.
 You can easily run your application locally by executing the `azion dev` command, kickstarting the local development process.
-This feature enriches your capabilities of testing and examining edge functions before integrating them into the live product.
+This capability boosts software quality by testing and examining edge functions before integrating them into the live product, preventing errors, and unexpected behaviors.

 ## Key Benefits of Local Development with Azion CLI